NIVANorge/Mobius2/docs/mobius2docs/declaration_types.md

 property(name:quoted_string) { <math-body> }
 ```

-These entities are collectively known as "component".
+The entity types `compartment`, `property` and `quantity` are collectively known as "components".

-A distribution can create one copy of all state variables with this component in their *location* (whether or not that happens in practice comes down to several factors - will be documented later).
+A distribution over an index set can potentially distribute all state variables with this component in their [*location*](centra_concepts.html#components-and-locations).
 It can also be used to distribute [parameter groups](#par_group).

+A distribution creates an instance (and separate evaluation/computation) of the value of the variable for each index in the index set (or each tuple of indexes if there are more than one index set).

+The distribution given on the component is only the highest theoretical distribution, but an index sets could be ignored if the framework can determine that a given value does not vary over a that index set.
+This will be documented separately.

 If a property has a math body, that is called the "default code" for that property.
-If you create a state variable (`var`) with that property as its last location component and the state variable itself doesn't have a math body, the default code will be used instead.
+If you create a state variable ([`var`](#var)) with that property as its last location component and the state variable itself doesn't have a math body, the default code will be used instead.
 Note that the default code will be resolved separately per state variable it is used for, using the state variable location as the [context location](math_format.html#the-context-location).
 However, the scope it is resolved in is still the scope it is declared in.

 ## par_group